Neon22/Crochet-Charts-replacement-stitches/Readme.md

     15. Close the Stitch Library and select stitches as normal.

-#### 4. Installing sc (single crochet) symbols.
+#### 5. Installing sc (single crochet) symbols.

-This is a set of symbols replacing teh existing sc symbols and adding a couple of new ones.
+This is a set of symbols replacing the existing sc symbols and adding a couple of new ones.

     1. Close Crochet Charts if it's open.
     2. Download the following files into your configuration directory.